-The committee consists of five members: the CFO, Head of Risk, Head of Capital Management, Chief Actuary and CEO.
+The committee members are: the CFO, CRO, Head of Capital Management, Chief Actuary and CEO.

 B.1.2.3.5 Reserve Committee

 The key responsibilities of the committee are to:

 - Ensure the Company books appropriate loss ratios on a gross and net basis (i.e. after reinsurance) and hence maintains appropriate levels of reserves; - Ensure the accuracy of the Company earning patterns and hence maintains appropriate levels of reserves; - Determine and recommend reserving methodology for the business underwritten by the Company; - Ensure the reserving process for the Company is effective in providing the Board with the agreed level of comfort that the reserves in the Financial Statements are appropriate; - Ensure the process is conducted in accordance with agreed timelines; and - Ensure that the process for establishing the SII technical provisions is appropriate.